A Worcester Bowl, circa 1770

 Provenance: An English Private Collection.

 Condition: The decoration to the exterior is good.
 There are one or two firing flaws to the interior, where impurities were fired out of the paste, and the gilt line rim has obvious signs of wear.
 The glaze to the underside has crawled and pooled during manufacture.
 There is a tiny pinhead chip to the rim, but no cracks and no restoration.
-In a lovely connection with the Eighteenth Century, the artist left a thumbprint in part of the red line border.
+In a lovely connection with the 18th century, the artist left a thumbprint in part of the red line border.

 Dimensions: Diameter 14.3 cm